gustavonp/roo-recipes/content/recipe/bok-choy.md

 6. Pour the mixture over the bok choy.

-> It is easy to make it too spicy with red pepper flakes.
-Try adding it a little less if you're not a fan of spicy food.
+<blockquote class="with-roo">It is easy to make it too spicy with red pepper flakes.
+Try adding it a little less if you're not a fan of spicy food.</blockquote>